-- Outline your relationship with the professor in the following paragraph and point out why you have asked them specifically.
+- Outline your relationship with the professor, employer, or supervisor in the following paragraph and point out why you have asked them specifically.
 Tell a little about yourself and why you are interested in the job, scholarship, or internship for which you need the reference.

 - Give them the details.
 If they need to provide a letter, where does the letter need to go?
 When do you need it?

 - Close with information on how you will follow-up.

 - Thank them immediately, whether or not they agree to be a reference.

 - If you are fortunate enough to secure the job, send a handwritten thank-you note.

 Always inform someone when you list them as a reference for a job.
 It reflects poorly on you if the reference is caught off guard and unprepared when your potential employer calls.